 Beauty and Braun

-No matter where or how you feature this sturdy, low-maintenance ornamental specimen, it is sure to delight you and visitors to your home with its gentle beauty.
+No matter where or how you feature these sturdy, low-maintenance ornamental specimens, they are sure to delight you and visitors to your home with their gentle beauty.

 - The Best Tips for Cultivating Showy Garden Croton Indoors

 - The Top 11 Mushroom Growing Kits for Home Gardeners

 Photos by Allison Sidhu, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published February 20, 2019.
 Last updated June 12, 2020.
 Product photos via Hirt’s Gardens and True Leaf Market.
 Uncredited photos: Shutterstock.